dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

 <link rel="import" href="bower_components/juicy-ace-editor/juicy-ace-editor.html">
 ```

-and placed the component on the page like this:
+and place the component on the page like this:

 ```js
  <juicy-ace-editor theme="ace/theme/monokai" mode="ace/mode/javascript"></juicy-ace-editor>